Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

    - `clear` clears the terminal history on the page.

-Explain that in the first command line activity of the day, you will use these commands to prepare for an investigation into the malicious employee who may or may not be selling secrets to your rival organization, Slugworth Corp.
+Explain that in the first command line activity of the day, you will use these commands to prepare for an investigation into the malicious employee who may or may not be selling secrets to your rival organization, Sugar Corp.

 :bar_chart: Take a moment to run a comprehension check poll and address any questions before moving on.